USSR anti-religious campaign (1928–1941): Notable atrocities and victims

-The young bishop Luka (Voino-Yasenetsky), a founder of the Tashkent university and its first professor of medicine, chief surgeon at the university and a brilliant sermonizer.
+The young bishop Luka (Luke Voyno-Yasenetsky), a founder of the Tashkent university and its first professor of medicine, chief surgeon at the university and a brilliant sermonizer.
 He remained loyal to the Patriarch and he was first imprisoned in Tashkent in 1923, due to influence of the Renovationists who felt they could not compete with him.
 He was officially accused of treasonous ties to foreign agents in the Caucasus and Central Asia, and he was exiled to the distant northern-Siberian town of Eniseisk for three years.
 After he returned, he was arrested again in 1927 and exiled to Arkhangelsk without trial for another three years.
 He was loyal to Sergii.
 He was arrested again in 1937 and suffered his worst imprisonment in the subsequent years when he was tortured for two years (including beatings, interrogations that lasted for weeks, and food deprivation) in fruitless NKVD attempts to have him sign confessions.
 When this failed, he was deported to northern Siberia.
-In 1941 after the war broke out, his unique expertise in treating infected wounds caused the state to bring him to Krasnoyarsk and make him chief sturgeon at the main military hospital.
+In 1941 after the war broke out, his unique expertise in treating infected wounds caused the state to bring him to Krasnoyarsk and make him chief surgeon at the main military hospital.
 He was honoured at a ceremony in December 1945 with a medal for service he had given to war medicine.
 During the service he criticized the regime for locking him for so many years and preventing him from exercising his talents to save more.
 He became archbishop of Tambov after the war.
 He was given the Stalin Prize in 1946 for his new and enlarged addition of his book on infected wounds; he donated the prize money to war orphans.
 His case was also significant because of his survival.